ironmeld/boot2now/README.md

     * Each phase should support source code which is progressively more expressive to reduce the sheer volume of overall auditable code.

 * A proper audit requires the ability to audit all source artifacts that will be used as inputs.
-* To be useful, The bootstrap must evolve to a set of modern linux kernel and development tools
+* To be useful, the bootstrap must evolve to a set of modern linux kernel and development tools
 * The bootstrap requires starting from a specific environment (i.e. hardware, which may be virtualized).
 * The bootstrap process may require transitions to more sophisticated environments (i.e. 32-bit to 64-bit machine)
 * Boostraps tied to simpler hardware are easier to build.